Global observables for random walks: law of large numbers: Counterexamples to the strong law.

-We claim that $q>0.$ Indeed, as $\alpha >1$ or $|\beta|\neq 1$, the stable process $Y_t$ cannot be a subordinator.
+Indeed, as $\alpha >1$ or $|\beta|\neq 1$, the stable process $Y_t$ cannot be a subordinator.
 In particular, the density of $Y_t$ is positive everywhere for every $t>0$ and $Y_t$ has the scaling property (see page 216 in \cite{B96}).
 Thus we have

 By Exercise 2 of Chapter VIII in \cite{B96}, there is some $\eps >0$ such that

 Combining the last two displayed equations, we derive